Hepatitis: The silent killer

 There is also a vaccine available that protects adults from both hepatitis A and hepatitis B. This combined vaccine is usually given as three separate doses over a six-month period.
 Both the hepatitis A and hepatitis B vaccines are safe and proven effective.

 Hepatitis C: Is spread when blood from a person infected with the hepatitis C virus enters the body of someone who is not infected.
 Although there is no vaccine, it is curable in more than 95% of cases.
-Individuals are encouraged to talk to their health care provider about testing for hepatitis C. For those ages 18 and up in the Jefferson City area, the Missouri Department of Health and Senior Services is hosting a free hep C testing event from 11 a.m. to 1 p.m.
-CST on Monday, May 20 on the South Lawn of the Capitol.
+Individuals are encouraged to talk to their health care provider about testing for hepatitis C. For those ages 18 and up in the Jefferson City area, the Missouri Department of Health and Senior Services is hosting a free hep C testing event on May 20 on the South Lawn of the Capitol from 11 a.m. to 1 p.m.

 Most health insurance plans cover these vaccines.
 Families should check with their insurance provider on potential costs and where to get the vaccines.
 The Vaccines for Children Program, funded by the CDC, provides free vaccines to children who qualify.
 Parents or guardians can talk with a provider to determine eligibility.